Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 string

-Format name or UID
+Format name or UID.
+Prefer the UID — it survives a rename.

 Responses